 - Field sobriety tests don’t accurately measure impairment

 - The arresting officer did not have probable cause to make the initial stop

 - You did not appear intoxicated during field sobriety tests

 - Administrative mistakes related to blood and breath tests

 - The police failed to follow proper procedure in your arrest

 Hiring an Experienced DUI Defense Lawyer in Los Angeles

 A DUI is a serious, life-changing criminal offense that can destroy your reputation and a conviction can carry devastating consequences, including incarceration and significant fines, plus a misdemeanor or felony on your permanent record.
 DUI convictions stay on your driving record for 10 years and one slip-up can result in a lifetime of paying the price.
 Not only does a good DUI defense attorney know what to expect from the arresting officer’s testimony and the prosecution’s case, he or she knows the best way to challenge it and cast doubt on your guilt in the eyes of the court.
 If you have been arrested for or are being charged with a Los Angeles DUI, don’t risk your freedom and your future and don’t give up your legal rights without first speaking to a lawyer who has experience handling Los Angeles DUI cases.
-Contact our legal team at Criminal Defense Attorney Los Angeles today to find out how you can fight your DUI charges and move on with your life.
+Contact our Los Angeles criminal defense lawyer today to find out how you can fight your DUI charges and move on with your life.